-This Act came into force in November 2000 and will be fully in force by November 30th 2005.
-The Information Commissioner (previously the Data Protection Commissioner) will oversee the implementation of this Act.
+This Act came into in force on November 30th 2005.
 This Act gives individuals rights of access to information held by public authorities.
-Further information will be available as implementation progresses.

 Regulation of Investigatory Powers Act 2000

 This Act combines rules relating to access to protected electronic information as well as revising the 'Interception of Communications Act 1985'.
 The Act aims to modernise the legal regulation of interception of communications in the light of the Human Rights laws and rapidly changing technology.